 One of the nice things about having a house full of guests is that you can prepare multiple desserts.
 It’s so nice to have a choice and even better to have leftovers.

 Let me share some of my favorite Polish desserts for Easter, mazurki, serniki, bakba, other cakes and cookies.

 Whatever combination of Polish Easter Desserts you decide to make, I want to wish you and yours a joyous celebration of resurrection and new beginnings.

-For more great Polish recipes — subscribe to be notified of new posts in the sidebar under “Don’t miss a post!” or follow me on Facebook.
+For more great Polish recipes — subscribe to my monthly newsletter at the top of this page and follow me on Facebook.

-Mazurek Królewski (Royal Mazurek) — a short crust pastry topped with a lattice filled with jewet-toned jam and decoratd with sliced nuts or dried fruit
+Mazurek Królewski (Royal Mazurek) — a short crust pastry topped with a lattice filled with jewel-toned jam and decorated with sliced nuts or dried fruit

 Sernik (Polish Cheesecake) — this version is made with homemade twarog, a farmer’s cheese, and studded with dried cranberries and topped with a berry sauce